 The digital shakeup doesn’t pose an existential threat for distributors like it has for the newspaper industry, but it does require some thoughtful adjustment.
 The biggest adjustment is modernizing technology so distributors aren’t left behind.

-Much of this modernization can comes from running a digital business with the help of an enterprise resource planning system.
+Much of this modernization can come from running a digital business with the help of an enterprise resource planning system.
 ERP is important for all digital businesses beyond the mom-and-pop variety, but it is especially useful for distributors because it brings together all parts of a distribution business and makes the lifeblood of the business, logistics, far more efficient.